nshekar/succinct-for-colloquy/README.md

 2. Emphasizes what you need.
 3. De-emphasizes what you don’t.

-Changed the original Succinct theme with some color and appearance tweaks of my own, reducing contrast and improving readability.
+Changed the original Succinct for [Colloquy](http://colloquy.info/) theme with some color and appearance tweaks of my own, reducing contrast and improving readability.
 Also added two variants, Solarized and Solarized Dark, based on http://ethanschoonover.com/solarized.
-Unique nickname coloring comes courtesy of [willasaywhat](https://github.com/willasaywhat).
+Unique nickname coloring comes courtesy of
+[willasaywhat](https://github.com/willasaywhat).

 Default: